Pulmonary hygiene: Indications

-The need for bronchial hygiene is indicated in cases of COPD, pneumonia and cystic fibrosis as both interventional and prophylactic.
+The need for bronchial hygiene is indicated in cases of COPD, pneumonia and cystic fibrosis, both as interventional and prophylactic measures.
 Prophylactic indications also include pre and post thoracic surgery to prevent atelectasis and respiratory infections.

 Contraindications

 The decision to use postural drainage therapy requires assessment of potential benefits versus potential risks.
 Therapy should be provided for no longer than necessary to obtain the desired therapeutic results.
-Some of the contraindications include an increased intracranial pressure (>20 mmHg), any spinal injury acute or otherwise, active hemoptysis, pulmonary embolism, pulmonary edema with congestive heart failure and an open or healing wound in the area where chest physiotherapy is otherwise indicated.
+Some of the contraindications include an increased intracranial pressure (>20 mmHg), any spinal injury acute or otherwise, active hemoptysis, pulmonary embolism, pulmonary edema with congestive heart failure and an open or healing wound at the site where chest physiotherapy is otherwise indicated.

 Medication contraindications vary depending on the medication being delivered.